Slip, Trip and Fall Accidents

 - Damages – The plaintiff suffered physical injury that resulted in actual monetary damages

-An experienced slip and fall lawyer in Los Angeles will be able to uncover elements of negligence in your accident, whether you were hurt in a supermarket, in the stairwell of your apartment building, at a hotel pool, on government property, or anywhere else.
+An experienced lawyer will be able to uncover elements of negligence in your slip and fall accident, whether you were hurt in a supermarket, in the stairwell of your apartment building, at a hotel pool, on government property, or anywhere else.

 Even if your own carelessness was partly to blame, you may still be entitled to some compensation.
 Most cases result in a satisfactory out-of-court settlement with the property owners and/or their insurance companies.
 If a negotiated slip and fall settlement cannot be attained, your attorney will pursue a court award by trial.